-I’d recommend going for one with doors so that you can hide all the packets away neatly.
+I’d recommend going for one with doors so you can hide all the packets neatly.
 That will keep your kitchen looking streamlined, with less visual clutter.

 Once you know where you’ll store your dry goods, you need to keep the pantry organized.
 You could use baskets to keep similar items together.
 Have taller items in the back, so they don’t hide other things.